orcutt989/twitter-statistics/README.md

  An application that connects to the Tweets API and processes incoming tweets to compute various statistics.

+## Docker

+1. Install Docker
+2. Clone this repo.
+3. `cd` to the directory of the project
+4. Run `docker-compose run banno`

+## No Docker

 1. Install Python 3.7.4
 2. Store your Twitter consumer key as an environment variable named `KEY`.
 3. Store your Twitter consumer secret as an environment variable named `SECRET`.
 4. Clone this repo.
 5. `cd` to the directory of the project
-6. Execute the Python script with `python banno.rb` and watch the console.
+6. Execute the Python script with `python banno.py` and watch the console.

 ![screenshot](screenshot.gif)